Ehingen: Religion

 Today's St. Blasius church is a building from the 18th century with a tower from 1888.
 Another Catholic church is the Herz-Jesu-Kirche (Konviktskirche) from 1712/19 with a tower from 1885.
 The Catholics of the core city and Altsteußlingen, Berkach, Dettingen and Herbertshofen belong to the two parishes of St. Blasius and St. Michael.
 Altsteußlingen has a church from 1756 with a Gothic choir and a new tower from 1970.
 In the accompanying Weiler Blienshofen, there is the Chapel of St. Georg from 1485, which was renewed in the 18th century.

 In the other districts of Ehingen, there are the following Catholic parishes: Dächingen, Erbstetten, Frankenhofen, Gamerschwang, Granheim, Kirchbierlingen, Nasgenstadt.

-All these Catholic parishes belonged to the early 19th century to the diocese of Konstanz and then the country Chapter Ehingen.
-Since 1821 they belong to the diocese of Rottenburg, now the Roman Catholic Diocese of Rottenburg-Stuttgart.
+In the early 19th century, all of these Catholic parishes belonged to the rural chapter Ehingen within the Diocese of Konstanz.
+Since 1821 they belong to the Diocese of Rottenburg, now the Diocese of Rottenburg-Stuttgart.
 The former deanery Ehingen was consolidated in 2008 with the deanery Ulm to new deanery Ehingen-Ulm based in Ulm.

 In the 19th century and again members of the Evangelical Church moved to Ehingen, later also in the other today Catholic neighborhoods Ehingen.
 At first they were supervised by the parish Rottenacker.
 1848 branch church was in Ehingen decorated and built in 1879 a Protestant church.
 Since 1889, there is a separate parish.
 The community center Wenzelstein own parish was created in 1971.
-Today, the two parishes Ehingen-Nord and Ehingen-Süd form the Protestant parish Ehingen, together with Allmendingen the total parish Ehingen within the church district Blaubeuren of in Württemberg Protestant Church forms.
+Today, the Protestant parish Ehingen comprises the two parish districts Ehingen-Nord and Ehingen-Süd, forming the total parish Ehingen (Gesamtkirchengemeinde) together with Allmendingen.
+It belongs to the church district Blaubeuren within the Evangelical-Lutheran Church in Württemberg.

-Mundingen district has its own Protestant church community that has existed since the Reformation, because this place then already belonged to Württemberg.
+Mundingen has its own Protestant church community that has existed since the Reformation, because this place then already belonged to Württemberg.
 The local parish church was rebuilt in 1790.